-Polish is within the Indo-European family of languages, and although primarily used in Poland, it’s also spoken in 10 countries around the world.
+Polish is within the Indo-European family of languages, and although primarily used in Poland, it’s also spoken in 10 countries worldwide.
 So, with 39.7 million speakers worldwide, translating your website into Polish could transform your business profitability.

 “Seventy-five per cent of respondents say that they are more likely to purchase from the same brand again if customer care is in their language.”CSA Research Survey